jnalanko/VOMM/README.md

 The following software implements variable-order Markov models or interpolated Markov models as well:

-* [CST based language model](https://github.com/eehsan/cstlm): Implements interpolated Markov models with Kneser-Ney smoothing using a similar setup of data structures as in this project.
+* [CST based language model](https://github.com/eehsan/cstlm): implements interpolated Markov models with Kneser-Ney smoothing using a similar setup of data structures as in this project.

-* [Probabilistic suffix array](http://community.wvu.edu/~daadjeroh/projects/): Implements just one scoring method, based on the longest match at each position of the query, using suffix arrays.
+* [Probabilistic suffix array](http://community.wvu.edu/~daadjeroh/projects/): implements just one scoring method, based on the longest match at each position of the query, using suffix arrays.

-* [Probabilistic suffix tree](http://bejerano.stanford.edu/resources.html): Pointer-based trie implementation of a variable-order Markov model.
+* [Probabilistic suffix tree](http://bejerano.stanford.edu/resources.html): pointer-based trie implementation of a variable-order Markov model.
 Supports just one context selection criterion.